generation-org/JS/JS-06 - DOM Manipulation/README.md

 ### Exercise #3

-Write a function called by clicking a button on a page to alert
+Write a function called by clicking a button on a page to show an alert with:

-The number of links on the page
+1. The number of links on the page
-The first and last of these links
+2. The first link in the page
+3. The last link in the page

 ### Exercise #4